How To Determine Fault In A Parking Lot Accident

 In a standard parking lot, there are several lanes, and vehicles are parked on either side.
 There are also through lanes that run around the perimeter of the parking lot.
 Other motorists use these through lanes to drive and park their vehicles.

 As a general rule of thumb, motorists that are traveling in the through lanes have the right of way.
 As such, cars that are approaching any through lanes from parking spots have to yield to those cars that are driving in the through lanes.
-For example, if a car pulls out of a parking spot into a through lane while trying to exit the parking lot and hits a car driving in the through lane, the motorist that was exiting the parking spot will likely be held liable for the accident.
+For example, if a car pulls out of a parking spot into a through the lane while trying to exit the parking lot and hits a car driving in the through lane, the motorist that was exiting the parking spot will likely be held liable for the accident.

 Exceptions to the Rule